You are here

 Files in Virtual DICE

-Your files in Virtual DICE
+Where are your files in Virtual DICE?

 Your home directory in Virtual DICE is /home/guest.
 This is where your files will be saved to.
 It's a local directory in the virtual machine.